 4 thyme sprigs, leaves picked

-80g gruyere or mature cheddar cheese, finely grated
+80g gruyere or mature cheddar cheese, finely grated or vegan alternative

 2 tablespoons flat leaf parsley, finely chopped